LordZeusIsBack/f1-race-replay/README.md

 ## Features

 - **Race Replay Visualization:** Watch the race unfold with real-time driver positions on a rendered track.
-- **Leaderboard:** See live driver positions and gaps to the car ahead.
+- **Leaderboard:** See live driver positions and current tyre compounds.
 - **Lap & Time Display:** Track the current lap and total race time.
 - **Driver Status:** Drivers who retire or go out are marked as "OUT" on the leaderboard.
 - **Interactive Controls:** Pause, rewind, fast forward, and adjust playback speed using on-screen buttons or keyboard shortcuts.
 - **Legend:** On-screen legend explains all controls.
+- **Driver Telemetry Insights:** View speed, gear, DRS status, and current lap for selected drivers when selected on the leaderboard.

 ## Controls